-By unlocking your phone you can use it on any network you like which means:
+Unlocking your phone means you can use it on any network you like.

 Start by calling your existing network and letting them know you want to unlock your phone.
 Each network has different rules on when you can unlock your phone, how much they will charge you and how long the process will take.

-Some networks will unlock your phone for free, so check this tool on the Ofcom website to find out your network's policy.
+Some networks will unlock your phone for free, so check the tool on the Ofcom website to find out your network's policy.
 Some networks charge up to £20.

 You will probably need the following information when you call:

 Your provider will then give you an unlocking code.
 When you have this, you can put your new provider's SIM card into your phone and enter the code.
 It will then display a message to let you know it has worked.

 If you have an iPhone and need network specific instructions, read our guide to find out your options.

 If your network charges you to unlock your phone, it is worth seeing if you can get it done cheaper elsewhere.
 Some phones can even be unlocked for free using a code you can find yourself on the internet.

 However, it is worth noting that not every kind of handset will be covered and you may not be able to find a code for your phone.